Green fouls LeBron, appears to mock him for flopping | FOX Sports

 ”Flagrant 1 on Draymond??
 What has happened to my league??”
 Reggie Miller posted on Twitter.

+”I think his shoulder hit me in the face, but it happened so fast I didn’t even know who it was,” James said. ”I’m all right.
+I’m a football player.”

+Warriors star Stephen Curry called it ”two strong forces coming together” and added that ”I don’t read much into that at all.”

-After a lengthy replay review, a double technical was called on Green and Richard Jefferson.
+After a lengthy replay review, a double technical was called on Green and Jefferson.

+”Oh, that was nothing,” Kevin Durant said. ”Flagrant foul, they shot their free throws, we moved on.
+Nothing serious.”

+But James and Green have a history – and Durant wasn’t there for it, given this is his first season with Golden State after coming from Oklahoma City.

 Green was suspended for Game 5 of last season’s NBA Finals after swiping at James’ groin the previous game.
 The Cavs rallied from 3-1 down to win the title.